MerginMaps/docs/src/gis/ogc-api/index.md

 ---
-description:
+description: Your Mergin Maps project data can be published via OGC API as WMS / WMTS or WFS.

+outline: deep
 ---

-# Publishing Projects as OGC API (WMS/WMTS, WFS)
+# Publishing Projects via OGC API (WMS/WMTS, WFS)
 [[toc]]

 Your project data can be published using OGC API as WMS / WMTS or WFS.
 This way, your data can be displayed (read-only) in other software or web applications.